If you’re looking to make money without much effort, consider taking online surveys for money.

 According to InboxDollars, the site has paid over $59 million in cash rewards to date — meaning they are completely legitimate and trustworthy.

 As an added bonus, you can earn an instant $5 signup bonus by starting today.
-Another thing to point out is that you can earn cash for signing up for other survey companies within your InboxDollars account.

-On any given day, you can get paid to sign up for third-party survey sites like Toluna, CashCrate, MySurvey, PrizeRebel, HarrisPoll, and Global Test Market, right from your InboxDollars account.
+On any given day, you can also get paid to sign up for third-party survey sites like Toluna, CashCrate, MySurvey, PrizeRebel, HarrisPoll, and Global Test Market, right from your InboxDollars account.

 To learn more check out our InboxDollars review.